comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

 </pre>

 ## Part 3.
-Giving A Hint to Your User -- XX Points
+Giving A Hint to Your User -- 10 Points

 What if your user was very close?
 Right row, but wrong column?
 Right column, but wrong row?